Coffee, Crude Tea Or Me?

 Contango and Corrective Correlations?

 Here is the climate change and low supply high demand pump for last week.
 To no avail as /KC dumped out.
-Here's why....
+Here's why...
 Robusta in backwardation as weather in Vietnam is a concern.
 Arabica in contango.

 Recent lows could have triggered stops and caused liquidation.
 Net shorts doubled in the last three weeks.
 Brazil is entering Winter, and cold snaps could damage crops and cause abundant Arabica supplies to diminish.

-Despite impending Brazilian Winter, not even Jessica Fletcher can't predict or control the weather.
+Despite impending Brazilian Winter, not even Jessica Fletcher can predict or control the weather.
 Voila!
 Forecasts of DRY weather in Brazil, the world's biggest coffee and sugar grower, for at least the coming week are expected to allow farmers to speed up their harvests.
 More supply?
 DOH!!!

 Lets get technical… A move below key levels triggered chart based long liquidations at 1.18… The move pressured the arabica premium over robusta, on a continuation chart, to 0.25c lb the smallest since 2008.